librescoot/letsago/README.md

 # Let's-a-go - Vehicle State Monitor

-A lightweight Go tool that monitors the vehicle state in Redis and updates the dashboard when the vehicle is ready to drive.
+A lightweight Go tool that monitors the vehicle state in Redis and immediately sets the vehicle to ready to drive after unlocking.

 ## Features